 - Wealth – There are the financial decisions we make to better allow us to do our activities and help us achieve our goals.

 So as we can see, money is not a goal.
-It is an enabler to help us live our “YOLO” or purpose-centred life, not tomorrow, but today and every day, in the activities that we have decided on, so that we can achieve our goals, fulfil our responsibilities of our roles to achieve our purpose.
+It is an enabler to help us live our “YOLO” or purpose-centred life, not tomorrow, but today and every day, in the activities that we have decided on so that we can achieve our goals, fulfil the responsibilities of our roles to achieve our purpose.
 At the same time, we set aside enough money to save towards financial independence.
 We may not FIRE but we will definitely be able to be responsible for ourselves financially.

 Over the years, I have coached many people using the Finishing Well Framework.
-At the start of writing what we call the Finishing Well Blueprint, It is always difficult for them to determine what they exist or want to exist for.
+At the start of writing what we call the Finishing Well Blueprint, it is always difficult for them to determine what they exist or want to exist for.
 But once we get that down, it becomes easy for them to know the regular activities and the enablers that they should focus on and to allocate financial resources to support these activities.
 The result of a person living a purpose-centred life is contentment, gratitude and not sweating the small stuff.